Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • electrical insulation, thermal insulation;

-• accumulators, containers for liquid and solid chemicals;
+• storage devices, containers for liquid and solid chemicals;

 • various types of fencing, etc.

-Depending on the technologies, polyethylene of various types and performance properties is obtained and used in modern industry, for example:
+Depending on the technology, modern industry produces and uses polyethylene of different types and performance properties, for example:

-• high pressure or low density (abbr. -, LDPE, LDPE - a more plastic type of polyethylene, used for the production of film, cable);
+• high pressure or low density (abbr. - LDPE, LDPE - a more plastic type of polyethylene, used for the production of film and cable);

 • low pressure or high density (abbr. - HDPE, HDPE - has a more rigid and durable structure);